-Designated Meeting Site: Groups working together on or in the same area should meet outside the building in the prearranged Designated Meeting Site.
-A list of the Designated Meeting Site are listed on the floor plans in Appendix II.
+Designated Meeting Site: Groups working together on or in the same area should meet outside the building in the prearranged Designated Meeting Site, the courtyard between Tozzer Library and the University Museum Building.

 Department Organization List: A roster of personnel to ensure that everyone has evacuated has been developed by the Emergency Coordinator.
 The list will be updated whenever there is a personnel change.